Leo-xh/C-S-and-P2P-demo/Bittorrent/note_peer.md

     - peer list is the list received from tracker
     - active peer list is the list of connected peers
     - active peer list records:
-        - the states of the peers
         - the bitfields of the peers
-        - the time of last message sent / received
+        - the time of last message sent / received ?
     - there is a cap on the number of active peers
 - request list
     - each piece has a request list, which records the peers that we will send `Request` to
     - there is a cap on the size of a request list
     - there is a cap on the total size of all request lists
-    - a counter (request count) is maintained
+    - a global counter (request count) is maintained
 - piece list
     - for each piece, records:
         - have/not have this piece
         - request list
         - the state of each block
+        - the received data
     - a block state can be:
         - `Request` not sent
         - `Request` sent, not received